-French cooking is all about using precise technique and quality ingredients to create bright, concentrated flavors in a dish.
+French cooking is all about using precise techniques and quality ingredients to create bright, concentrated flavors in a dish.
 One of the ways that French cooks do this is by knowing how to use seasonings.
-French cooking relies on getting specific tastes from flavorful ingredients including herbs and spices.
-The most popular French spices and herbs include:
+French cooking relies on getting specific tastes from flavorful ingredients, including herbs and spices.
+Here are some of the most popular French spices and herbs that you should know.

 Arguably, thyme is the herb that is most commonly associated with French cooking.
 Thyme is extremely fragrant and has a flavor and aroma that can be likened to a blend of oregano, mint, and marjoram with a hint of lemon zest.
-Thyme is versatile and French cooks use it in stews, sauces, and salads.
-It is the perfect complement for tomatoes, cheese, and roasted meats.
+Thyme is versatile, and French cooks use it in stews, sauces, and salads.
+It is the perfect complement to tomatoes, cheese, and roasted meats.

-The French answer to British curry powder, Vadouvan displays the French restraint when it comes to flavor.
-Vadouvan uses Indian and French ingredients to create a subtle spice mix to be used on everything from vegetables to seafood.
+The French answer to British curry powder, Vadouvan displays French restraint when it comes to flavor.
+Vadouvan uses Indian and French ingredients to create a subtle spice mix for everything from vegetables to seafood.
 The ingredients are relatively mild and include shallots, mustard, and fenugreek.

 Herbes de Provence

-Another famous blend of French seasonings, herbes de Provence is a Provencal blend as you might have guessed.
+Another famous blend of French seasonings, herbes de Provence is a Provencal blend, as you might have guessed.
 It is most often used as a rub for roasted meats and in soups.
-Herbes de Provence can include any of a range of herbs found in France including lavender, fennel, and dill.
-Thyme, bay leaves and sage also often wind up in the blend.
+Herbes de Provence can include any range of herbs found in France, including lavender, fennel, and dill.
+Thyme, bay leaves, and sage often wind up in the blend as well.

 The warm, sweet nuttiness of nutmeg is essential to the flavor profiles of classic French cream sauces like bechamel.
 Nutmeg also gets used in various French desserts.

 Another classic French herb, tarragon is best known for its use in French cuisine.
-It has a flavor similar to that of licorice that works particularly well in egg dishes and that can also enhance the flavors of fish and poultry.
-You will need tarragon if you are making a Bearnaise sauce and tarragon flavored vinegar is a popular ingredient in vinaigrettes.
+It has a flavor similar to that of licorice that works particularly well in egg dishes, and can also enhance the flavors of fish and poultry.
+You will need tarragon if you make a Bearnaise sauce, and tarragon-flavored vinegar is a popular ingredient in vinaigrettes.